sousoudb/sousoudb.github.io/aboutme.md

 ### Education

-- CBiomedical Engineering degree at UPC (2019 - 2024)
+- Biomedical Engineering degree at UPC (2019 - 2024)
 - Master in Health Data Science at URV (2024 - present)

 ### Experience